Meteor-Community-Packages/meteor-autoform/README.md

 [![Build Status](https://travis-ci.org/aldeed/meteor-autoform.svg)](https://travis-ci.org/aldeed/meteor-autoform)

-AutoForm is a smart package for Meteor that adds UI components and helpers to easily create basic forms with automatic insert and update events, and automatic reactive validation.
+AutoForm is a Meteor package that adds UI components and helpers to easily create basic forms with automatic insert and update events, and automatic reactive validation.
 This package requires and automatically installs the [simple-schema](https://github.com/aldeed/meteor-simple-schema) package.